kanchanyadav999/Classification-of-Phishing-websites/README.md

 ## ML Model Implementation
 Model such as logistic regression, svc, random forest were used. evaluation metric used (e.g., accuracy, precision, recall, F1-score)
+Logistic regression models the probability of binary response variable and one or more predictor variables.
+It uses sigmoid function that maps any real valued input to a value between 0 and 1, which is used to transform linear combination of predictor variable into a probability value between 0 and 1.

+SVM is a simple supervised machine learning algorithms used for classification and regression task.
+For classification problem we use SVC.

+Random forest is an example of ensemble learning that uses bagging plus bootstrap method.
+It trains multiple decision trees with different subsets of the data with replacement.
+It then combines the results to make a final predicition.

+Evaluation techniques such as, Precision, Recall, F1 score, Auc_roc, we used.

 ## Conclusion:
 With 94% training accuracy and 94% testing accuracy, Logistic regression and Random forest has proven to be the most efficient model out of the algorithms used in our model including svc.
 The logistic regression shows a balanced precision, recall, and F1-score, making it a good choice for this classification task.
 The Random forest achieve slightly higher accuracy.